 Notice when on lay-off or short time: If you have been laid off or put on short-time work, this means that your contract of employment is temporarily suspended.
 If your employer then decides to make you redundant, he or she must re-activate your contract in order to dismiss you on grounds of redundancy.
 When your employer gives notice of redundancy you are entitled to the full notice period.
 If you are made redundant and you are not required to work out your notice you are entitled to payment in lieu of notice which is your normal pay for that notice period.

 For example, if you have been on short-time work and your employer then makes you redundant your payment in lieu of notice is based on the hours of work in your contract of employment, not on the short-time hours of work.

 You are entitled to any holidays that are outstanding or payment in lieu of holiday.

 Between receiving your notice of redundancy and the date your employment ends, you may give your employer notice that you wish to leave before the end of your notice period.
 You do this by completing form RP6 (pdf) and giving it to your employer.
 Your employer has discretion as to whether to grant your request or not.
 You should note that leaving during the notice period without your employer's agreement may affect your entitlement to a redundancy payment.

 When you lose your job you should register as unemployed by signing on with your local social welfare office.
 If you have enough social insurance contributions you may be entitled to Jobseeker’s Benefit.
 If you do not have enough PRSI contributions you may qualify for Jobseeker’s Allowance which is a means-tested benefit.

-Your employer must give you at least 2 weeks' notice of the redundancy.
+Your employer must give you at least 2 weeks' written notice of the redundancy.
 On the date of the termination of employment your employer should pay the redundancy lump sum due to you.

 If your employer has not paid your redundancy lump sum, you should apply to your employer for it using form RP 77 (pdf).